-- Endometriosis is known to recur throughout reproductive life, so it is impossible to guarantee complete cure - Treatment should be based on the age, symptoms, extent of disease and desire to have children - Medical Therapy - Analgesics - NSAIDs or paracetamol are useful for reducing severity of dysmenorrhoea and pelvic pain - Codeine/opiates should be avoided because it could worsen co-existing IBS - COCP - It can be taken for 21 days with a 7-day pill-free break but it may be more effective at alleviating symptoms if tricycled (3 packets taken back to back) - It can also be taken without a break to induce amenorrhoea - If this achieves symptomatic relief, it can be continued for several years until pregnancy is intended.
-Do not offer if trying to concieve.

-- If ineffective, consider treatment for co-existing conditions (e.g. IBS) and changing the medical management - Progestogens Used to induce amenorrhoea in those with contraindications for the COCP.
-Do not offer if trying to conceive. - The depot-medroxyprogesterone acetate and levonorgestrel IUS are particularly effective for providing long-term therapeutic effect (particularly after surgery) - Can also use the progesterone only pill or the implant (Nexplanon) - GnRH Agonists (e.g. Leuprorelin) - Effective at relieving the severity and symptoms of endometriosis - Usually administered as slow-release depot formulations (lasting 1 month or more) - It should not be used for > 6 months because of the risk of osteoporosis - Also available as multiple, daily-administered intranasal sprays
+- NSAIDs or paracetamol are useful for reducing severity of dysmenorrhoea and pelvic pain - Codeine/opiates should be avoided because it could worsen co-existing IBS - COCP - It can be taken for 21 days with a 7-day pill-free break but it may be more effective at alleviating symptoms if tricycled (3 packets taken back to back) - It can also be taken without a break to induce amenorrhoea - If this achieves symptomatic relief, it can be continued for several years until pregnancy is intended.
+Do not offer if trying to conceive. - If ineffective, consider treatment for co-existing conditions (e.g. IBS) and changing the medical management - Progestogens Used to induce amenorrhoea in those with contraindications for the COCP.
+Do not offer if trying to conceive. - The depot-medroxyprogesterone acetate and levonorgestrel IUS are particularly effective for providing long-term therapeutic effect (particularly after surgery) - Can also use the progesterone only pill or the implant (Nexplanon) - GnRH Agonists (e.g. Leuprorelin) - Effective at relieving the severity and symptoms of endometriosis - Usually administered as slow-release depot formulations (lasting 1 month or more) - It should not be used for > 6 months because of the risk of osteoporosis - o Also available as multiple, daily-administered intranasal sprays

-• Surgical Treatment
+Surgical Treatment

-• Fertility-Sparing Surgery

-- Laparoscopy is used to both diagnose and treat endometriosis excision or ablation.
+- Fertility-Sparing Surgery - Laparoscopy is used to both diagnose and treat endometriosis excision or ablation.
 Preferred management if fertility is a priority. - Adjunct: 3 months of GnRH agonists prior to surgery - Hormonal treatment can be considered post-surgery to manage symptoms - Risk of recurrence following surgery is as high as 30% so long-term medical therapy is often necessary and started straight after surgery - Specialist surgery may be needed if the endometriosis has caused extensive adhesions or involved other organs